Teodor Boldur-Lățescu: Origins and youth

+From unionism to separatism

 Hatman Costachi-Lățescu retired from the militia due to ill health in April 1856.
 A Romanian nationalist, he endorsed the idea of Moldavian–Wallachian union, and signed his name to letters of protest against the Caimacam (Regent) Toderiță Balș, who opposed it.
 At that stage, Teodor was adhering to similar goals.
 On 25 May 1856, he attended the unionist gathering of Socola and signed up to Petre Mavrogheni's National Party platform.
 Following protracted political battles, in 1859 the United Principalities were formed, with Alexandru Ioan Cuza as their first monarch, or Domnitor.
 In keeping with Cuza's program of educational reforms, as well as with their father's dying wish, young Boldur-Lățescu and his two brothers founded the Costăcească School of Hudești, which they paid for with agricultural revenue from their nearby estate.
 Teodor presented himself as a minor candidate in the legislative election of 1860, and was publicly mocked by writer Nicolae Gane for having set up an electoral committee with himself as president, secretary, orator, and only listener.

 Teodor's first marriage, to Olga Curt, was registered in Dorohoi County in August 1863, making him the son-in-law of landowner Iancu Curt.
 The latter declared bankruptcy in early 1864, without having managed to cover his daughter's dowry.
 Several authors have described Lățescu himself as a "ne'er-do-well" (pierde-vară) and a dowry chaser.
 During those years, he was running in debt and losing some of his estates: in December 1863, the state authorities in Nichiteni had confiscated two of his oxen, and were selling them in order to recover his debt in local taxes; exactly two years later, his land in Bivolu was auctioned off "to satisfy his creditors", ending up as the property of the Goilav family.
 Young Lățescu soon came to resent the regime and was satisfied when a "monstrous coalition" of left-liberal "Reds" and conservative "Whites" engineered Cuza's abdication in February 1866.
 Appearing in public shortly after the coup had succeeded, he "thought it wise to demean himself" by entering the Iași tribunal hall, where he tore down a Cuza portrait, "took it with him on his sleigh, and went over to Saint Nicholas Church, where he buried it with pomp and circumstance."